bitnami/charts/bitnami/cert-manager/README.md

 ### Prometheus metrics

 This chart can be integrated with Prometheus by setting `metrics.enabled` to `true`.
 This will expose cert-manager native Prometheus endpoint in the service.
-It will be have the necessary annotations to be automatically scraped by Prometheus.
+It will have the necessary annotations to be automatically scraped by Prometheus.

 #### Prometheus requirements